melanieororke/mobiledevicedeployment/README.md

 Logo and Branding Information

 Horse Silhouette from All-Silhouettes.com's Vector Horses Pack.
 Can be downloaded <a href="http://all-silhouettes.com/vector-horses/" target="blank">here</a>.

-Font: Carter One Available from Google Web Fonts
+Fonts: Carter One and Lato: Available from Google Web Fonts

 ------------------------------------------------------------------